joycesim/joycesim.github.io/news/index.md

 ### 2026

-September: Dr Joyce Sim will be visiting University of Oxford collaborating with [Dr Adina Pusok](https://apusok.github.io/)!
+September: Dr Joyce Sim will be visiting University of Oxford as part of a collaboration with [Dr Adina Pusok](https://apusok.github.io/)!

 August: The Fall semester is starting!